nhtsai/notes/_posts/2021-05-02-atomic-habits.md

 * Behavior change starts with awareness, recognition of habits, and acknoledgement of the cues that trigger them

-# Chapter 5: The Best Way to Start a New Habit
+## 5. The Best Way to Start a New Habit

 * An **implementation intention** is a plan made beforehand about when and where to act, detailing how you *intend* to *implement* a habit.
     * Implementation intentions leverage both time and location cues, in the form: "When situation `X` arises, I will perform response `Y`."